Poverty in Germany

-Poverty in Germany refers to people living in relative poverty in Germany.

-During the last decades the number of people living in poverty has been increasing.
+In recent decades, poverty in Germany has been increasing.
 Children are more likely to be poor than adults.
 There has been a strong increase in the number of poor children.
-In 1965 only one in 75 children lived on welfare, in 2007 one in 6 did.
+In 1965, only one in 75 children lived on welfare, in 2007 one in 6 did.

 Poverty rates differ by states.
-While in 2005 in states like Bavaria only 6.6% of children and 3.9% of all citizens were impoverished, in Berlin 15.2% of the inhabitants and 30.7% of the children received welfare payments.
+In 2005, only 6.6% of children and 3.9% of all citizens in states like Bavaria were impoverished.
+In Berlin, 15.2% of the inhabitants and 30.7% of the children received welfare payments.

-The German Kinderhilfswerk, an organization caring for children in need, has demanded the government to do something about the poverty problem.
+The German Kinderhilfswerk, an organization caring for children in need has demanded the government to do something about the poverty problem.

-As of 2015, poverty in Germany is at its highest since the German reunification (1990).
+As of 2015, poverty in Germany was at its highest since the German reunification (1990).
 Some 12.5 million Germans are now classified as poor.